The-Chaos-Consortium/chaos-and-conquest/docs/backgrounds/mage.md

 - A cloak with magical emblems so you look the part - 0 slots
 - A staff - d6 dmg
 - Books on magical theory - 1 slot
-- Grimoire - 2 slots, 1 random spell
+- Grimoire - 2 slots, 1 spell

 ***Talents***: Arcane, Research, Scribing
 ## (14) Warlock